Moro conflict: Mamasapano clash

-Rodrigo Duterte (2016–2022)
+Duterte administration (2016–2022)

 The MILF and MNLF have expressed their commitment to peace and in finally ending the 47-year-old insurgency while the offensive against Abu Sayyaf and other splinter groups have continued, with skirmishes in Jolo, Basilan and other parts of Mindanao.
 A bombing in Davao City in September 2016 killed 15 people.

+Maute group attack and siege of Marawi

-Elsewhere, on May 23, 2017, the Maute group attacked Marawi, they were led by the Malaysian terrorists.
+On May 23, 2017, the Maute group attacked Marawi, they were led by the Malaysian terrorists.
 President Rodrigo Duterte declared Proclamation No. 216, which placed the whole of Mindanao under a state of martial law and suspended the writ of habeas corpus.
 Clashes continued until October 2017 as the battle for Marawi City pitted Islamic militants against the Philippine government forces.
 Violence was severe.
 The government used heavy artillery and air strikes to shell Abu Sayyaf and Maute positions while the militant groups resorted to executing captured Christians.
 In 2018, two bombing incidents involving Abu Sayyaf and the BIFF occurred, one in Lamitan, Basilan and two separate incidents in Isulan, Sultan Kudarat.

+Passage of the Bangsamoro Organic Law

 On July 26, 2018, Duterte signed the Bangsamoro Organic Law, which abolished the Autonomous Region in Muslim Mindanao and provided for the basic structure of government for the Bangsamoro Autonomous Region, following the agreements set forth in the Comprehensive Agreement on the Bangsamoro peace agreement signed between the Government of the Philippines under President Benigno Aquino III and the MILF in 2014.
 From June 2019 to May 2022, as part of the "normalization process" of the Bangsamoro's war-to-peace transition, a total of about 19,200 former MILF combatants and 2,100 weapons were decommissioned.

+Moro inter-clan war

+In May 2020, Philippine media reported on clan warfare that displaced approximately 4,500 civilians from the affected areas.
+The previous year, there was a bloody clash between two large families, forcing hundreds of people to flee.
+Inter-clan violence known as rido can be traced back to pre-colonial power struggles between local tribal leaders.
+The strongmen of the time had significant economic and political power, and enforced that power through their own armed forces (militias).

+Bongbong Marcos administration (2022–present)

-As a result of two heavily armed Moro group clash hundreds of locals of Cotabato city were forced out of the area.
+In August 2022, two armed Moro group clashed in Cotabato City, forcing hundreds of locals out of the area.

+On September 19, 2023, a civilian was hit by a stray bullet and killed in firefights between two rival clans affiliated with the MILF in Barangays Kaya-Kaya and Tukanolocong.